 Cat body language also includes body position to provide an indication of how a cat is feeling.
 Body position usually communicates 1 of 2 things – ‘come closer’ or ‘go away.’

 A crouching cat with her tail wrapped around her body is feeling defensive and fearful.
 Standing straight with the rear slightly elevated is an offensive posture.

 Contrary to what many believe, the belly-up position is actually a defensive posture.
 In this position, the cat is able to use all of his claws and teeth on his nemesis.
 It is not a submissive posture like we see with dogs.

-The belly up position is also not always and invitation for a belly rub.
+The belly-up position is also not always an invitation for a belly rub.
 Some cats like having their belly rubbed and others will grab, bite, and bunny-kick you to death if you rub their belly.
-Whether a cat likes belly rubs depends completely on the cat - so beware!
+Whether a cat likes belly rubs depends completely on the cat – so beware!

 All of the positions mentioned are ‘go away’ or ‘leave me alone’ indicators.
 Even when issued as a challenge, the challenger is hoping to intimidate the other cat into leaving the area.